AlexArcPy/python-for-gis-progression-path/README.md

 ## Skills

 ### GIS specific
-- execute ArcObjects code from Python using `comtypes` library;
+- execute ArcObjects code from Python using `comtypes` library
-- export the data from tables and feature classes into Excel with custom formatting using `xlsxwriter`;
+- export the data from tables and feature classes into Excel with custom formatting using `xlsxwriter`
-- generate .pdf files from scratch that would contain map images, custom charts, and tables using `reportlab`;
+- generate .pdf files from scratch that would contain map images, custom charts, and tables using `reportlab`
-- generate .pdf report files using ArcGIS report templates (.rlf) and `arcpy`;
+- generate .pdf report files using ArcGIS report templates (.rlf) and `arcpy`
-- generate graphs using `arcpy.Graph`, `arcpy.GraphTemplate` with graph template files (.tee), and Make Graph GP tool;
+- generate graphs using `arcpy.Graph`, `arcpy.GraphTemplate` with graph template files (.tee), and Make Graph GP tool
-- perform graph theory operations on linear datasets using `networkx` (eg. point-to-point routing);
+- perform graph theory operations on linear datasets using `networkx` (eg. point-to-point routing)
-- plot geodata with `Matplotlib` (both vector and raster);
+- plot geodata with `Matplotlib` (both vector and raster)
-- use `numpy` and `pandas` for manipulating spatial dataset attribute table;
+- use `numpy` and `pandas` for manipulating spatial dataset attribute table
-- use pure Python and `arcrest` package to access ArcGIS Server site, ArcGIS Online / Portal organizations through ArcGIS REST API;
+- use pure Python and `arcrest` package to access ArcGIS Server site, ArcGIS Online / Portal organizations through ArcGIS REST API
-- call FME workbenches from Python;
+- call FME workbenches from Python
-- access readers and writers in FME with `fmeobjects`;
+- access readers and writers in FME with `fmeobjects`

 ### Python
-- build desktop GUI applications using PyQt, PySide, or Kivy (eg. visualize a shapefile features in a window);
+- build desktop GUI applications using PyQt, PySide, or Kivy (eg. visualize a shapefile features in a window)
-- contribute to open-source projects such as `arcrest` or `geopandas` reporting bugs or new functionality;
+- contribute to open-source projects such as `arcrest` or `geopandas` reporting bugs or new functionality
-- create new conda environments and install various packages into specific environments;
+- create new conda environments and install various packages into specific environments
-- refactor existing code to use dictionaries for lookups instead of multiple `if-elif`;
+- refactor existing code to use dictionaries for lookups instead of multiple `if-elif`
 - OOP basics and creating own classes;

 ### Exercises
 This section contains the examples of tasks that you might need to write at some point of time.
 Implementing these tasks in Python code would be a good sign that you have mastered the advanced concepts of Python for ArcGIS.
-- hide/show map grid of data frame in a map layout before exporting the map in a map document using `arcpy` package and ArcObjects;
+- hide/show map grid of data frame in a map layout before exporting the map in a map document using `arcpy` package and ArcObjects
-- update label's text of a scale bar in a map layout using pure ArcObjects;
+- update label's text of a scale bar in a map layout using pure ArcObjects
-- generate a service area (drive-time) polygon for an arbitrary point on a street network stored as a shapefile;
+- generate a service area (drive-time) polygon for an arbitrary point on a street network stored as a shapefile
-- find out the fastest spatial join - ArcGIS Spatial Join GP tool, `rtree` in PostGIS, SQL Server `STContains`, or `shapely` Python package;
+- find out the fastest spatial join - ArcGIS Spatial Join GP tool, `rtree` in PostGIS, SQL Server `STContains`, or `shapely` Python package